LukeMcCarthy58/ExpoTees/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/v/stable.svg" alt="Latest Stable Version"></a>
 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/license.svg" alt="License"></a>
 </p>
-Expo Tees CMS created in Laravel by Luke McCarthy
+Expo Tees CMS created in Laravel by Luke McCarthy.
+Full working CRUD application for Uni students to upload projects for review.
+Supervisors can approve these as ready to be moderated.
+Admins can then say that these projects are ready for the Expo Tees convention, where they will be seen by potential employers.
+This is a university project.

 ## About Laravel